Wayne Rooney retires from international soccer as England's leading scorer

 Rooney’s 2006 World Cup was remembered for his red card against Portugal and then-manager Sven-Goran Eriksson urged critics: “Don’t kill him, I beg you.”

-Rooney’s fiery character flared again at the 2010 World Cup when Rooney sarcastically sneered into a camera after a draw with Algeria: “Nice to see the home fans boo you.
+Rooney’s fiery character flared again at the 2010 World Cup, when Rooney sarcastically sneered into a camera after a draw with Algeria: “Nice to see the home fans boo you.
 That’s what you call loyal supporters.”

-In three appearances at World Cup finals, Rooney only managed one goal — in the 2014 edition in Brazil when England was embarrassed with a group-stage exit.
-Further embarrassment was to come two years later when England was eliminated by Euro 2016 newcomer Iceland in the round of 16 — the only game Rooney scored in at the tournament in France.
+In three appearances at World Cups, Rooney only managed one goal – in the 2014 edition in Brazil when England was embarrassed with a group-stage exit.
+Further embarrassment was to come two years later when England was eliminated by Euro 2016 newcomer Iceland in the round of 16 – the only game Rooney scored in at the tournament in France.

-What was rarely disputed was Rooney’s commitment while on the pitch appearing for a country where expectations for the national team far exceed the prospects of success.
-The dedication saw Rooney, despite the tabloid scandals and hot-headedness in games, appointed captain by then manager-Roy Hodgson in 2014.
+What was rarely disputed was Rooney’s commitment while on the pitch appearing for a country in which expectations for the national team far exceed the prospects of success.
+The dedication saw Rooney, despite the tabloid scandals and hot-headedness in games, appointed captain by then-manager Roy Hodgson in 2014.

-Sven-Goran Eriksson, who first called up Rooney as a 17-year-old in 2003, felt Rooney could play at the highest level with England.
+Eriksson, who first called up Rooney as a 17-year-old in 2003, felt Rooney could play at the highest level with England.

 “I think it’s a pity he will miss the next World Cup with England,” Eriksson told broadcaster Sky Sports.
-“If I was the manager I would try to convince him to delay (his retirement) until after the World Cup ...
-I think England still needs him.”Report Typo/Error
+“If I was the manager, I would try to convince him to delay [his retirement] until after the World Cup. … I think England still needs him.”Report Typo/Error